DemandCube/NeverwinterDP/CODE_README.md

 The core component consist:

-1. storage source:
+1. storage source: The source concept is a data repository that partition into multiple data stream.
+The source api consist of the Source, SourceStream and SourceStreamReader.
 2. storage sink:
 3. scribengin service:
-4. dataflow:
+4. dataflow and dataflow task:
 5. dataflow service:
 6. dataflow worker: